sookoothaii/llm-security-firewall/README.md

 **Issues:** GitHub Issues
 **Documentation:** `/docs` directory
-**Research Context:** See technical reports in `/docs`
+**Security:** See `SECURITY.md` for vulnerability reporting **Research Context:** See technical reports in `/docs` and `RELEASE_NOTES_v1.0.0-GOLD.md`

 ---

 ## Disclaimer

 This is experimental research code.
-Results reported are from synthetic datasets only.
-No validation against real-world attacks has been performed.
+Results reported are from synthetic datasets and red team protocols.
+No validation against real-world production traffic has been performed.
 No independent security audit has been conducted.

 The code is provided as-is for research and educational purposes.
 Production use requires additional validation, security review, and calibration for specific deployment contexts.